kervi/kervi.github.io/_sources/contribute.rst.txt

 Development enviroment
 ======================

-`GIT <https://git-scm.com/downloads>`_ is used to handle all soruce code via github.com.
+`GIT <https://git-scm.com/downloads>`_ is used to handle all source code via github.com.
 If you want to paticipate install GIT and create an account on github.com

 `Visual Studio Code <https://code.visualstudio.com/download>`_ is used for all projects and VS code settings for each project are stored in the github projects.